General program questions

 Newton Power Choice is a municipal electricity aggregation, which is a form of group electricity purchasing.

-Typically, your electric utility, Eversource, provides two sets of services to you:
+Typically, your electric utility, Eversource, provides two services to you:

-- They deliver your electricity (Massachusetts electric utilities are electricity delivery companies only).
-Delivery services appear on your electricity bill as delivery charges.
+1. They deliver your electricity (Massachusetts electric utilities are electricity delivery companies only).
+Delivery services appear on your electric bill as Delivery charges.

-- They also supply your electricity, which means they buy electricity for you and pass the cost along to you.
-The cost of the electricity they buy for you appears on your electricity bill as supply charges.
+2. They also supply your electricity, which means they buy electricity for you and pass the cost along to you.
+The cost of the electricity they buy for you appears on your electric bill as Supply charges.

 But in Massachusetts, there are actually three ways to purchase your electricity:

 If you participate in Newton Power Choice, Eversource delivers your electricity, but Direct Energy appears on your Eversource bill as your electricity supplier.
-Eversource will use the Newton Power Choice price to calculate the Supply charges on your Eversource electricity bill instead of their own Basic Service price.
+Eversource will use a Newton Power Choice price to calculate the Supply charges on your Eversource electric bill instead of their own Basic Service price.

 Newton Power Choice provides an alternative both to Eversource’s Basic Service pricing and to other electricity supply offers in the marketplace.